-Kirkcaldy Reserve is a collective group of community land parcels that together form the Reserve.
-The Reserve (and all land parcels contained within the Reserve) is identified to serve the community as Neighbourhood Open Space Hierarchy with Recreation Park and Linear Open Space Types (except for any part of the land, where relevant, that is subject to any lease/licence as granted by Council in accordance with Section 202 of the Local Government Act).
+Grange Lakes Reserve North is a collective group of community land parcels, and portions of community land parcels, that together form the Reserve as shown in the 'Site Map' of this Community Land Management Plan.
+The Reserve (and all land parcels, or portions of land contained within the Reserve) is identified to serve the community as Neighbourhood Open Space Hierarchy with Recreation Park, Sportsground and Linear Open Space Types (except for any part of the land, where relevant, that is subject to any lease/licence as granted by Council in accordance with Section 202 of the Local Government Act).
 Open space hierarchy and open space types are explained in Community Land Management Plans - An introduction.